JFrog CLI Control Manager

 Run jfcm health-check.
 You can use the --fix option to automatically resolve common configuration issues.

-How do I use a local/custom build?
+How do I use a local or custom build?

 jfcm link --from <path> --name local and then jfcm use local.